Modularity and Heights of CM cycles on Kuga-Sato varieties: Theta lifting and modularity

 Let $p$ be a finite place of $\BQ$.
 Let $\ord_p$ be the standard discrete valuation on $\BQ_p$.

 Assume that $p$ is nonsplit in $K$.
 Let $K_p^1\subset K_p$ be the subset of norm 1 elements, with the measure as in \cite[1.6.2]{YZZ}.
-Let $\eta_p$ be the quadratic character of $\BQ_p$ associated to $K_p$ via the class field theory.
+Let $\eta_p$ be the quadratic character of $\BQ_p$ associated to $K_p$ by the class field theory.

 For $a\in \BQ_p$, $u\in \BQ_p^\times$ and $\phi\in \cS(K_pj_p\times \BQ_p^\times)$, let where $\gamma_{(K_pj_p,uq)}$ is the Weil index for the quadratic space $(K_pj_p,uq)$, and $W_a$ is the Whittaker integral \eqref{wasu}. \begin{rmk} We remind the reader that in \cite[6.1.1]{YZZ}, the normalization of the Whittaker integral for $a=0$ differs from the one for $a\neq 0$.
 Our normalization here is uniform for $a=0$ and $a\neq 0$.
-This uniformity will be useful in \ref{lokk}. \end{rmk} By \cite[Proposition 6.10 (1)]{YZZ}, we have where $d_u t$ is the self-dual measure on the quadratic space $(K_pj_p, uq)$ and
+This uniformity will be useful in \S \ref{lokk}. \end{rmk} By \cite[Proposition 6.10 (1)]{YZZ}, we have where $d_u t$ is the self-dual measure on the quadratic space $(K_pj_p, uq)$ and

 \begin{lem} If $ a\neq 0$ or $\phi(0,u)= 0$, then \eqref{Wcirc} converges absolutely and defines a holomorphic function on $s$. \end{lem} \begin{proof}If $a\neq 0$, then \eqref{Wcirc} is a finite sum.
 For the case $\phi(0)= 0$, see Lemma \ref{goodlem} (2). \end{proof}